chris-pearce/scally/components/README.md

 hooks in place and where making those types of elements a component isn't appropriate.

-Ideally utilities should be `@extend`'d within the component partial like Objects but if this isn't possible then using the utility class in the components HTML is OK however this needs to be done very sparingly and only when a component class doesn't already exist to attach the utility too.
-The most common use-case for this is when you want to hide an element but only visually, so if we look at a snippet of the HTML from the pagination component demo'd above we can see this utility: `.u-hide-visually` being applied in the HTML:
+Ideally utilities should be `@extend`ed within the component partial.
+There are times when this isn't possible and it is OK to use a utility class directly in the HTML of the component.
+This technique should be used sparingly, and only when a component class doesn't already exist, as it is more difficult to maintain.
+The most common use-case for this is when you want to hide an element but only visually.
+If we look at a snippet of the HTML from the pagination component demo'd above we can see this utility: `.u-hide-visually` being applied in the HTML:

 ```
 <li class="c-pagination__list__item">